Lohmann: Checking in with Patches, one (not-quite-so) big cat and an international sensation

 She’s used her newfound platform to spread not only sunniness but to do good for others.
 When Richmond Animal Care and Control went through a rough patch recently when it rescued some horses and had to temporarily close its shelter because of a canine flu outbreak, Ford encouraged her followers to donate to RACC, and many did.

-Ford has discovered followers come to the page not only to learn about the dry reports about ounces and pounds — he weighed 35.41 pounds at his “Wednesday weigh-in” last week — but also and maybe mostly for the warmth that Patches represents: optimism, happiness and love.
+Ford has discovered followers come to the page not only to learn about the dry reports about ounces and pounds — he weighed 35.02 pounds at his “Wednesday weigh-in” on July 5 — but also and maybe mostly for the warmth that Patches represents: optimism, happiness and love.

 “I am right there with you on the depression struggle, so huge, loving, supportive hugs to you.
 Patches has made me smile so much since I started following his journey,” wrote one.
 Added another: “I’ve battled depression/anxiety since childhood.
 You're not alone.
 Patches & his hooman bring us moments of daily joy.”